akash543214/Custom-form-validation-using-react/README.md

-# CUstom form validation using react
+# Custom form validation using react